Kikwit: Healthcare

-Hospitals in Kikwit include the Hôpital General de Réference de Kikwit (HGR).
-Several kinds of folk medicine exist in the city, including nganga and tradipracticien healers.
-Traditional bonesetters often conduct fracture healing for injuries that are mostly caused by road crashes.
-Diarrheal diseases such as cholera, Entamoeba, and Shigella are common in Kikwit, infecting about 30% of the population in 2017.
+Several kinds of folk medicine exist in the city.
+These include nganga, or folk healers, which include tradipracticiens, such as bonesetters and herbalists.
+Spiritual healers are also common.
+Bonesetters often conduct fracture healing for injuries that are mostly caused by road crashes.
+Medical products and pharmaceuticals (such as anesthetics and anti-inflammatories) are widely available to folk medicine providers.

+Kikwit has had many disease outbreaks.
+Diarrheal diseases such as cholera, Entamoeba, and Shigella are common, infecting about 30% of the population in 2017.
 HIV is also common, with the HGR treating 900 cases in January 2024, and the city's medical facilities often have shortages of HIV tests.
-The city has had many disease outbreaks.